Hijacking HSRP

 The Attack

-To usurp the active router, an we need only to inject HSRP hellos claiming the active role with a higher priority.
+To usurp the active router, we need only to inject HSRP hellos claiming the active role with a higher priority.
 Fields of interest from the intercepted packet above are:

 • State - A state of "active" (code 16) verifies we have a hello from the active router.